bremoran/suit-update-management/draft-moran-suit-update-management.md

 ## suit-condition-image-not-match

-Verify that the current component does not match the suit-parameter-image-digest ({{I-D.ietf-suit-manifest#suit-parameter-image-digest}}).
+Verify that the current component does not match the
+{{suit-parameter-image-digest (suit-parameter-image-digest)<I-D.ietf-suit-manifest}} {{I-D.ietf-suit-manifest}}.
 If no digest is specified, the condition fails. suit-condition-image-not-match is OPTIONAL to implement.

 ## suit-condition-minimum-battery